 How we work

-Co-creation: Joining forces for change
+Co-production: Joining forces for change

-Co-creation means both to learn from each other and to learn with each other.
-It is not a single method, but rather a methodological ethos that can be implemented in different ways.
+Co-production is a holistic approach, starting from the very conception of individual projects and continuing through to project design and research, to implementation of results, including communication and publications of findings.
+Co-production is about learning.
+It is not a single method, rather a methodological ethos that can be implemented in different ways.
 It is a means to an end – tackling complex challenges.

 Polk, M. 'Achieving the promise of transdisciplinarity: a critical exploration of the relationship between transdisciplinary research and societal problem solving'.
 Sustainability Science, 2014, DOI 10.1007/s11625-014-0247-7